 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-The governing board has designated, from net assets without donor restrictions, assets totaling \$4,490,794 to be maintained in a quasi-endowment fund.
+The governing board has designated, from net assets without donor restrictions, assets totaling \$7,920,516 and \$4,490,794 to be maintained in a quasi-endowment fund at June 30, 2021 and 2020, respectively.